007revad/Synology_enable_M2_volume/README.md

 5. Click Community on the left.
 6. Install **SynoCli misc.
 Tools**

-### How to use this script ###
+### How to use this script

 1. Run the script and let it reboot the Synology.
-2. Go to Storage Manager and create your M.2 storage pool and volume.
+2. Go to Storage Manager and create your M.2 storage pool and volume(s).
 3. Run the script again with the -r or --restore option to undo the changes and let it reboot the Synology:
     ```YAML
     sudo -i /volume1/scripts/syno_enable_m2_volume.sh --restore